-If you’re excited about getting your hands on the iPhone 6 or iPhone 6 Plus, then you should be selling your old handset right now.
+If you’re excited about getting your hands on the iPhone 6S or iPhone 6S Plus, then you’re probably thinking about selling your old handset right now.
 Sales of second-hand iPhones are buoyant and, compared with models from other manufacturers, you can get a great price.
-However, delay too long and you could be losing out.
+However, delay too long and you run the risk of losing out.

-Updated by Simon Hill on 9-18-2014: Updated information on depreciation and all the prices, tweaked article for this year’s iPhone 6 models.
+Updated by Simon Hill on 9-14-2015: Updated images, data, and prices for this year’s iPhone 6S models.

-According to research by online marketplace uSell.com, based on what happened last year when the iPhone 5S launched, your current iPhone will depreciate in value pretty quickly when that new model hits the market.
+According to research by online marketplace uSell.com, based on what happened when the iPhone 5S launched, your current iPhone will depreciate in value pretty quickly when that new model hits the market.
 Two weeks after the new models are announced, old iPhones will be worth 5 percent less, by four weeks after launch you can expect to get 12 percent less, and by the time we reach eight weeks they’ve lost more than 20 percent of their resale value.